 Breakfast included kippers from the smokehouse at Cley just east of Wells, as well as huge field mushrooms on toast, organic smoked salmon with scrambled eggs, and a full English with local sausages.
 The friendly staff happily provided our kids with mugs of hot chocolate to go with the chocolate croissants from the buffet and didn’t bat an eyelid when serving them their individual, esoteric selection from the hot food.

 On the morning we left, we headed through the arch into the Estate proper, to find there was a final treat in store — a long walk through grassland and trees, where deer roam, around a lake and up to the hall itself, to discover a farming museum, shop and good tea-room.

-Book your room at The Victoria and read more about family holidays in Norfolk.
+Book your room at the Victoria with our partner Booking.com and read more about family holidays in Norfolk.